Christine-Maria Höller | © Christian Schneider

 Christine-Maria Höller

 Christine-Maria Höller received violin lessons from the age of seven.
-She studied violin with Helmut Zehetmair at the Mozarteum University and graduated with distinction.
-She completed her postgraduate studies with Lukas Hagen as well as further training with Igor Ozim.
-She has attended numerous master classes, including with Shmuel Ashkenazy, Gilles Apap, Rony Rogoff, Michael Frischenschlager, Dimitri Sitkovetsky, Leonidas Kavakos and Stefan Picard.
+She studied with Helmut Zehetmair at the Mozarteum University, graduating with distinction.
+She completed her postgraduate studies with Lukas Hagen and undertook further training with Igor Ozim.
+She has attended numerous masterclasses, including with Shmuel Ashkenazy, Gilles Apap, Rony Rogoff, Michael Frischenschlager, Dimitri Sitkovetsky, Leonidas Kavakos and Stefan Picard.
 She has won multiple prizes at national and international violin competitions.